 Biryani masala powder is a blend of whole spices roasted and powdered.
-This spice blend not only adds the unique flavour but also lends the aroma that’s required for a perfect biryani.
-Skip the store bought stuff and make this easy biryani masala powder packed with tons of flavour and it’s so simple to make.
+This homemade biryani spice mix not only adds a unique flavour but also lends the aroma that's required for a perfect biryani.

 Crush nutmeg in a mortar-pestle.

-Dry roast coriander seeds and cumin on medium low heat for 2 minutes or until fragrant, transfer to a plate.
+Dry roast coriander seeds and cumin on medium-low flame for 2 minutes or until fragrant, then transfer to a plate.

-In the same pan, roast cinnamon, cardamom, star anise, cloves, nutmeg, mace for a minute or until fragrant and transfer them to the plate.
+In the same pan, roast cinnamon, cardamom, star anise, cloves, nutmeg, mace for a minute just until fragrant and transfer them to the plate.

-Allow the spices to cool down completely and grind them to a powder.
+Allow the spices to cool down completely and grind them to powder.

-Store in an sterilised air tight glass jar and use as required.
+Store in a sterilised airtight glass jar and use as required.

 Roast spices just until fragrant and ensure spices do not change the colour.

-Roast the spices on medium low flame to avoid over roasting or burning the spices.
+Roast the spices on a medium-low flame to avoid over roasting or burning the spices.
 Keep stirring frequently.

-Biryani masala powder remains fresh for 3 months, later it looses its aroma gradually.
-As I prepare biryani regularly I usually make big batch sufficient to last for nearly 3 months.
-If you do not intend to make biryani regularly I suggest you to make small batch of masala powder.
+Biryani masala powder remains fresh for around 4 months, later it loses its aroma gradually.
+As I prepare biryani regularly I usually make a big batch sufficient to last for nearly 3 months.
+If you do not intend to make biryani regularly I suggest making a small batch.

 Biryani Masala Powder | Biryani Spice Blend